Thanksgiving Day – Relearning and Reliving That Day in History

 “It Is Good to Give Thanks to the Lord, And to Sing Praises to Thy Name, O Most High; To Declare Thy Lovingkindness in the Morning, And Thy Faithfulness by Night.”

-Thankfulness is good for us because it leads to a deeper with God, to growth in godliness, and to wholeheartedness in daily living.
+Thankfulness is good for us because it leads to a deeper fellowship with God, to growth in godliness, and to wholeheartedness in daily living.

 I Thessalonians 5:16-18 says,